LockdownRP-PZ/Rulebook/README.md

   - If you choose the ADHD trait, roleplay the effects of ADHD on your character.
 - You're not required to roleplay every trait you choose or to only choose traits that are part of your backstory.
 Keep your character in mind and choose traits that make sense.
 - If you are caught with an excessive amount of traits you are not roleplaying, you will have your traits rebalanced by the moderator team and will be issued a warning.
-- Creating an optimized build without regard to your written character is a breach of rule [1.2](README.md#12-no-metagaming).
+- Creating an optimized build without regard to your written character is a breach of rule [1.1 - No Metagaming](README.md#11-no-metagaming).

 ### 2.13 Skill limiter.